-No matter which democratic theory we choose, whether we consider the absolute sovereignty of the people, which might individually be considered attractive by suggesting individual legislative, judicial and executive abilities, or whether we consider a limited sovereignty of people in connection with free institutions and closed entities such as central banks, which in turn are not subject of a and there popular vote. is а representation mode X, which ensures some kind of practicality of a majority vote, any of those democracy theories and practices always refer to a constitution hypothetical and Y. institutions and purely а hypothetical opinion.
+No matter which democratic theory we choose, whether we consider the absolute sovereignty of the people, which might individually be considered attractive by suggesting individual legislative, judicial and executive abilities, or whether we consider a limited sovereignty of people in connection with free institutions and closed entities such as central banks, which in turn are not subject of a vote. and there is popular а representation mode X, which ensures some kind of practicality of a majority vote, any of those democracy theories and practices always refer to a hypothetical constitution and Y, institutions and purely а hypothetical opinion.
 [181] The more important attributes which are often (if not always) linked to "democracy" are transparency, accountability, equality, and legal security.
 These attributes shall be a consequence of the Islamic principle subject to the following, concluding part: Politics and Religion The consideration of the "Western" definition of "politics" leads us to three main meanings: